-Palestine on a Plate: Memories from My Mother’s Kitchen, written by Joudie Kalla, features the diverse, flavorful cuisine of Palestine with over one hundred recipes and stunning photography.
-There are plenty of traditional dishes that have been passed down through the generations and into kitchens around the world such as Mussakhan (Chicken with Sumac, Olive Oil & Onions), Samakeh Harrah (Sea Bream with Spicy Red Sauce), Halawet Il Jibn (Sticky Sweet Cheese & Cream Wraps), Sabanekh Wa Jibneh (Spinach & Cheese Parcels), Kufta Bil Tahineh (Ground Lamb Kufta with Tangy Tahini Sauce), and Ijeh (Fluffy Egg Fritters with Tomato Salsa).
-You will also find more creative dishes featuring Palestinian flavors such as Za’atar Buns; Fennel, Apple & Pomegranate Salad; Artichoke Hearts with Lamb; Fava Beans & Carrots; Spiced Lamb Ribs; Saffron & Lemon Cod with Jeweled Herby Rice; and Tahini Brownies.
+Palestine on a Plate: Memories from My Mother’s Kitchen, written by Joudie Kalla, features the flavorful cuisine of Palestine with over one hundred recipes and stunning photography.
+You will find traditional dishes that have been passed down through the generations and into kitchens around the world such as Mussakhan (Chicken with Sumac, Olive Oil & Onions), Samakeh Harrah (Sea Bream with Spicy Red Sauce), and Sabanekh Wa Jibneh (Spinach & Cheese Parcels) along with more creative ideas featuring Palestinian flavors like the Za’atar Buns, Artichoke Hearts with Lamb, and Tahini Brownies.
 I will also be sharing her recipe for Halloumi Meshwi (Pan-Grilled Halloumi with Lemon) following the review.

-Chapters are divided based on course: Introduction, My World of Ingredients, Good Morning Starters, Hearty Grains & Legumes, Vibrant Vegetarian, The Mighty Lamb & Chicken, Fragrant Fish, Sweet Tooth, Suppliers, Acknowledgments, and Index.
+Chapters are divided based on course: Introduction, My World of Ingredients, Good Morning Starters, Hearty Grains & Legumes, Vibrant Vegetarian, The Mighty Lamb & Chicken, Fragrant Fish, and Sweet Tooth.

-Measurements are provided in US Customary.
+Measurements are listed in US Customary.
 The name of the dish is written in Arabic and English.
 Every recipe also includes a headnote with background information, tips, and serving options.

 Halloumi is a white, semi-hard cheese originally from Cyprus.
 It is made from a mixture of goat and sheep’s milk (though occasionally cow’s milk is also used).
 Its high melting point makes the cheese popular for grilling or frying.
 I have seen Halloumi in markets with Middle Eastern ingredients and the refrigerated specialty cheese section of some larger grocery stores (like Whole Foods and Wegmans).
 It is often packaged with mint.
 If halloumi is not available, you can use another non-melting cheese like akkawi.

 I also made Maftoul Tabbouleh (Palestinian Pearl Couscous Tabbouleh), Shorabet Lahmeh Wa Shariyeh (Pomegranate Meatballs with Vermicelli and Tomato Soup), Ma’zaher Bil Leymoun Wa Shai (Orange Blossom and Lemon Iced Tea), and Lemon & Rose Doughnuts.